-SDG&E has a 20% ownership interest in SONGS Units 2 & 3 for a combined capacity of 450 MW.
-SDG&E sells the output from SONGS into the CAISO market as baseload energy.
-The forecasted supply of SONGS energy for 2013 is
+SDG&E has a 20% ownership interest in SONGS Units 2 and 3 for a combined capacity of 450 MW.2 SDG&E sells the output from SONGS into the CAISO market as baseload energy.
+The forecasted supply of SONGS energy for 2013 is for SONGS Unit 2, a decrease of from the forecast for 2012 ().
+For this Application, SDG&E assumed

-1 Capacity ratings provided in this testimony are the maximum operating levels defined in the CAISO Resource Data Template for each resource.
+2 Capacity ratings provided in this testimony are the maximum operating levels defined in the CAISO Resource Data Template for each resource.